 In addition, U.S. government contracts generally also permit the government to terminate the contract, in whole or in part, without prior notice, at the government's convenience or for default based on performance.
+Government customers can also decline to exercise previously disclosed contract options.
 If one of our contracts is terminated for convenience, we would generally be entitled to payments for our allowable costs and would receive some allowance for profit on the work performed.
 If one of our contracts is terminated for default, we would generally be entitled to payments for our work that has been accepted by the government.
 A termination arising out of our default could expose us to liability and adversely affect our ability to obtain future contracts and orders.
 Furthermore, on contracts for which we are a subcontractor and not the prime contractor, the U.S. government could terminate the prime contract for convenience or otherwise, irrespective of our performance as a subcontractor.

-We must generate a certain level of sales of the TracPhone V-series products and our mini-VSAT Broadband service in order to maintain or improve our service gross margins.
+We must generate a certain level of sales of the TracPhone V-IP series products and our mini-VSAT Broadband service in order to maintain or improve our service gross margins.

 As a result of our mini-VSAT Broadband network infrastructure, our cost of service sales includes certain fixed costs that do not generally vary with the volume of service sales, and we have almost no ability to reduce these fixed costs in the short term.
-These fixed costs have increased significantly each year as we have further expanded our network to accommodate additional subscriber demand and/or coverage areas, and we expect that this trend will continue in 2015 and beyond.
-If sales of our TracPhone V-series products and the mini-VSAT Broadband service do not generate the level of revenue that we expect or decline, our service gross margins may decline.
-As our market share has increased, we have also experienced a general increase in customer termination rates and lower unit sales of our mobile communications hardware, both in the United States and Europe.
+These fixed costs have increased significantly each year as we have further expanded our network to accommodate additional subscriber demand and/or coverage areas, and we expect that this trend will continue in 2016 and beyond.
+Sales of our TracPhone V-IP series products declined in the three and six months ended June 30, 2016 from the comparable periods in the prior year.
+If sales of our TracPhone V-IP series products and the mini-VSAT Broadband service do not generate the level of revenue that we expect or if those revenues decline, our service gross margins may decline.
+As our market share has increased, we have also experienced a general increase in customer termination and suspension rates, compounded by accelerated declines in sales for vessels servicing the oil supply market with some bulk carriers, and lower unit sales of our mobile communication hardware, both in the United States and Europe.
 The failure to improve our mini-VSAT Broadband service gross margins and unit sales would have a material adverse effect on our overall profitability.

-Competition may limit our ability to sell our mobile communications products and services and guidance and stabilization products.
+Competition may limit our ability to sell our mobile communication products and services and guidance and stabilization products.

-The mobile communications markets and defense navigation, guidance and stabilization markets in which we participate are very competitive, and we expect this competition to persist and intensify in the future.
+The mobile communication markets and defense navigation, and guidance and stabilization markets in which we participate are very competitive, and we expect this competition to persist and intensify in the future.
 We may not be able to compete successfully against current and future competitors, which could impair our ability to sell our products.
-For example, improvements in the performance of lower cost gyros by competitors could potentially jeopardize sales of our FOGs.
-As our market share in the mobile satellite communications market has grown, competition has intensified significantly, most notably from companies that seek to compete primarily on price.
+For example, improvements in the performance of lower cost gyros by competitors could potentially jeopardize sales of our FOGs and FOG-based systems.
+As our market share in the mobile satellite communication market has grown, competition has intensified significantly, most notably from companies that seek to compete primarily on price.
 These companies may continue to implement price reductions and discounts for both products and services, which have required us to reduce our prices or offer discounts in order to maintain or increase our market share.
+Some of our VSAT competitors have also leveraged partnerships amongst themselves in order to capture larger combined market share.
 We anticipate that this trend of substantial competition will continue.